SRNissen/SRNissen.github.io/cpp_is_different.md

 # C++ is different from languages you're used to
 *Unless the language you're used to is C/Rust/etc.*

 This article does not teach C++ in all of its glory.

-This article teaches *one specific insight* that will help you as you continue to learn all of the rest.
+Rather, it teaches *one specific insight* that will help you as you continue to learn all of the rest.

 One short text, one footnote, one practice problem.